-During the first quarter of 2022, Colibri announced results of its partner's continued work on the project which included: drill program assay results, results of samples taken in newly created trenches, and preliminary metallurgy results.
-Tocvan also announced its intentions to complete a bulk sample at the property in 2022.
+During the second and third quarter of 2022, Colibri announced results of its partner's continued work on the project which included: drill program assay results and preliminary metallurgy results.
+Tocvan also announced exploration intentions for the balance of 2022 and the first half of 2023.